aski97/federated-learning-clients-server-simulation/README.md

   - *client_id*: client identifier
   - *evaluation_federated*: a list of arrays of evaluations on the test dataset using the federated model.
 Each array is formatted as *[accuracy, loss]*.
 The length of the list is equal to the number of rounds.
   - *evaluation_training*: a list of arrays of evaluations on the test dataset using the locally trained model.
 Each array is formatted as *[accuracy, loss]*.
 The length of the list is equal to the number of rounds.
+  - *cm_federated*: list of confusion matrices generated with the federated model.
+  - *cm_training*: list of confusion matrices generated with the locally trained model.

 The message is serialized using the *pickle module*, which transforms the message into a sequence of bytes.
 The generated sequence is concatenated with the initial 4 bytes representing the total length of the message.